AlexHolly007/Digital-Net/README.md

-# Digital-Net
+## Digital-Net
 A digital net is a term to describe the the purpose of the software provided within these scripts.
-The purpose is to act as a 'net' that can identify objects within a video as they slide across the screen.
+The purpose is to act as a 'net' that can identify objects within a video as they come across the screen.

+NOTE
+This implementation is specifically designed for videos that are considered the "dolly zoom" or "vertigo affect".
+These are videos where the objects in the screen are coming towards the camera, starting far in the middle and appearing to move to the outsides of the video as the objects come closer to the camera.

-# How to use
+## How to use

-Is best used on video where camera is moving through stagnent media- such as camera being dragged through ocean, objects appear in the center of the screen, and move to the outsides as the camera comes closer.
+#Step 1
+install the needed packages.
+Take a look at the install page